batect/batect/docs/content/config/Containers.md

 Running the container `build-env` will launch a container that uses the `ruby:2.4.3` image with [run as current user mode](../tips/BuildArtifactsOwnedByRoot.md) enabled.

-### Container that runs with a Docker's default init process enabled
+### Container that runs with Docker's default init process enabled
 ```yaml
 containers:
   build-env: